-You can deduct some expenses related to your job
+You can deduct some expenses related to your job through 2017

 This isn't intended to discourage you, but make sure that you have sufficient unreimbursed employee expenses that you'll still come out ahead when you figure in what it will cost you in time and money to claim them.

-Itemizing also means that you can't claiming the standard deduction for your filing status.
-If the total of all your itemized deductions doesn't exceed the standard deduction you're entitled to, it's usually not in your best interest to itemize—you'll actually end up paying more in tax dollars.
+Itemizing also means that you can't claim the standard deduction for your filing status.
+If the total of all your itemized deductions doesn't exceed the standard deduction you're entitled to, it's not in your best interest to itemize—you'll actually end up paying more in tax dollars.

 Eligibility for the Employee Business Expense Deduction

-- Vehicle expenses: These include costs associated with using your personal vehicle for work-related reasons.
+These include costs associated with using your personal vehicle for work-related reasons.
 You can either deduct a portion of your actual driving expenses based on your work-related mileage, or you can use the standard mileage rate set by the IRS each year.
-The rate is 53.5 cents per mile in 2017.
+The rate was 53.5 cents per mile in 2017.

 If you have to pay to park your vehicle at your workplace, this isn't deductible.
 As long as you're driving for business purposes and not for commuting, however, these costs can be deducted.

-If you're having a meal with or entertaining clients, customers, business associates or employees, these costs are deductible if they are directly related to and associated with conducting business.
-"Directly related" means that the purpose of the gathering was to conduct business, that you did indeed engage in business, and that you—or, more precisely, your employer—had every reason to believe that the event would result in income.
+If you're having a meal with or entertaining clients, customers, or other employees, these costs are deductible when they're directly related to conducting business.
+"Directly related" means that the purpose of the gathering was to conduct business, that you did indeed engage in business, and that you—or your employer—had every reason to believe that the event would result in income.

 How to Deduct Employee Business Expenses